The Case for Resistance

 The most powerful uprisings in this country over the past fifteen years have been revolts against the police, culminating in 2020.
 Resistance to police connects those who oppose state violence on ideological grounds to those who continuously experience it firsthand.
 This has made for explosive forms of solidarity before, and it can again.

 If we want to make our opposition to police as persuasive as possible, however, we should also be experimenting with grassroots programs to address the issues that they supposedly exist to solve.
 Capitalism has done real damage to the social fabric, contributing to fentanyl overdoses, increasingly visible poverty and mental health crises, and other forms of mass violence.
 More policing will not fix those problems.
-By drawing money out of every form of social support and channeling it towards the forces of repression, politicians have gambled that they can stabilize an extremely unequal society via continuously escalating exertions of violent force.
+By drawing resources out of every form of social support and channeling them towards state repression, politicians have gambled that they can stabilize an extremely unequal society via continuously escalating exertions of violent force.
 We should demonstrate that there is an alternative.

 Debunk Liberal Narratives